Peter Gilbert

 Curriculum Vitae

-“Filled with the ghosts of sounds.
+“Peter Gilbert’s [music] is filled with the ghosts of sounds.
 He captures a dark, yet hopeful wonder through variation in color, mood, and the semblance of melodies. …Ethereal, ambient, and benignly haunting like a morning fog on the ocean.
 There is always something hidden, just beyond what is happening, that seems to slowly reveal itself but never quite does.”
-(Kraig Lamper, American Record Guide : 2011)
+(American Record Guide)

-He has taught composition, electronic music, music theory and music history at Harvard University, Wellesley College, Northeastern University, University of Massachusetts-Dartmouth, Case Western Reserve University, and the Cleveland Institute of Music.
-He was Co-Founder of the Young Composers Program at CIM and its Co-Directer from 2003-2010.
-Gilbert holds degrees from Illinois Wesleyan University and the Cleveland Institute of Music, as well as a PhD from Harvard University.
-He currently teaches at the University of New Mexico as Assistant Professor of Composition
+He has taught composition, electronic music, music theory and music history at Harvard University, Wellesley College, Northeastern University, University of Massachusetts-Dartmouth, Case Western Reserve University, and the Cleveland Institute of Music and he co-founded the Young Composers Program at CIM and was its Co-Directer from 2003-2010.
+Since 2010 he has taught at University of New Mexico where is coordinator of the composition and music technology areas.
+In 2025 he was awarded one of UNM’s Research and Creative Works Leadership Awards.

 Pin It on Pinterest